 How are you handling marital strife in your home?
 If you are anything like me, you may have a tendency to react to your spouse’s moods in a way that reflects them rather than helping to diffuse them.

-I am going to show you how, when you have marital strife, you are either a thermometer or a thermostat in your home.
+In this post, I am going to show you how, when there is strife in your marriage, you are either a thermometer or a thermostat!

 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

 Marital Strife Often Begins With a “Mood”

 All marriages have conflict at one time or another.
 It could be minor disagreements or major marital discord.